Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

       Create test cases and datasets manually or using synthetic data generation.

-   .. grid-item-card:: Evaluate tests and assign validation rules
+   .. grid-item-card:: Review and refine test cases and metrics
       :link: annotate/index
       :link-type: doc

-      Use domain knowledge to review and refine test cases through humans in the loop.
+      Review and refine test cases and metrics with humans in the loop.

    .. grid-item-card:: Run, review, schedule and compare evaluation runs
       :link: evaluations/index